structurizr/java/docs/spring-petclinic.md

 # The Spring PetClinic example

-This is a step-by-step guide to recreating the [Spring PetClinic example diagrams](https://structurizr.com/public/1).
+This is a step-by-step guide to recreating the [Spring PetClinic example diagrams](https://structurizr.com/public/1), which are based upon the original version of the application.
 It assumes that you have working Java, Maven and git installations plus a development environment to write code.
 The full source code for this example can be found in the [SpringPetClinic.java file](https://github.com/structurizr/java/blob/master/structurizr-examples/src/com/structurizr/example/spring/petclinic/SpringPetClinic.java).

 ## 1. Clone and build the Spring PetClinic code

-First of all, we need to download a copy of the [Spring PetClinic source code](https://github.com/spring-projects/spring-petclinic/)
+First of all, we need to download a copy of the [Spring PetClinic source code](https://github.com/spring-projects/spring-petclinic/).

 ```
 git clone https://github.com/spring-projects/spring-petclinic.git
+cd spring-petclinic
+git checkout 864580702f8ef4d2cdfd7fe4497fb8c9e86018d2
 ```

 Next we need to run the build.

 ```
-cd spring-petclinic
 mvn
 ```